Viking XPRS

-MS Viking XPRS is a fast cruiseferry owned by the Finland-based Viking Line and operated on their service between Helsinki, Finland and Tallinn, Estonia.
+Viking XPRS is a fast cruiseferry owned by the Finland-based Viking Line and operated on their service between Helsinki, Finland and Tallinn, Estonia.
 Her keel was laid on 16 April 2007 and launching took place on 19 September 2007.
 Viking XPRS entered service on 28 April 2008.

 Concept

 Viking XPRS is Viking Line's first new building for the Helsinki–Tallinn route.
-She is the first newbuilding delivered to the company since MS Kalypso in 1990 and also Viking Line's first fast cruiseferry, with a building contract worth approximately 120–130 million euros.
+She is the first new building delivered to the company since Kalypso in 1990 and also Viking Line's first fast cruiseferry, with a building contract worth approximately 120–130 million euros.
 The Viking XPRS makes the crossing between the two capitals in about two and a half hours, with two daily departures from each port.
 The ship is designed with separate cardecks for freight and for passengers cars, and with a limited passenger cabin capacity as she only does daytime crossings.
 The interiors of the Viking XPRS were designed by Tillberg Design, like those of several of the company's earlier newbuildings.

 In April 2009 the Viking XPRS won the award for Outstanding Ferry Exterior in ShipPax Awards 2009, held as a part of the Shipping 2009 conference in France.